Nuozrok/lpap/README.md

   - DISCORD_TOKEN=your-token-goes-here
   - APP_ID=your-app-id-goes-here
   - GUILD_ID=guild-id-goes-here_ which you get by right clicking on channel icon -> copy server id
+  - STEAM_API_KEY= which you get by going to https://steamcommunity.com/dev/apikey
 - node index.js
 - if registering new slash methods, then node deploy-commands.js